Search

 • Temperature

-Read our advice guides for comprehensive information on each of these environmental factors.
-Most of these elements can be monitored by museum staff as part of routine monitoring.
-UV Radiation requires specialist equipment, and it’s also advised to employ an expert consultant to monitor pollution.
+Most of these can be monitored as part of routine practice, either through regular visual checks or using handheld or more advanced equipment.
+Monitoring UV Radiation requires specialist equipment, and it’s advisable to employ an expert consultant to monitor pollution.

 As all of these factors contribute to effective collections care, it’s important to invest appropriately in equipment and consultants when required.

-For further guidance on balancing all these different factors, consult the BSI Specification for managing environmental conditions in collections.
+For further guidance on balancing all these different factors, use the BSI Specification for managing environmental conditions in collections.

 Getting started